michaellynn/michaellynn.github.io/_posts/2018-07-27-booting-secure.md

 <small>[ **Note:** I had to do it from Target Disk mode!
 Some fun filesystem protections here (if you want to play at home) *- mike* ]</small>

-For extra grins, let's poke at this comment make sure the network is disconnected before reboot:
+For extra grins, let's poke at this comment and make sure the network is disconnected before reboot:

 > If your Mac can't connect to the Internet, it displays an alert that an Internet connection is required.